-From our analysis of the legal and regulatory framework for covered bonds in Denmark, we believe that the assets in Realkredit Danmark Capital Center S cover pool are isolated from the risk of the issuer's bankruptcy or insolvency.
+From our analysis of the legal and regulatory framework for covered bonds in Denmark, we believe that the assets in the cover pool are isolated from the risk of the issuer's bankruptcy or insolvency.
 This asset isolation allows us to assign a higher rating to the covered bond program than the long-term ICR on Danske Bank.
-Although the issuer of the covered bonds is Realkredit Danmark, we use the rating on Danske Bank A/S as the starting point of our analysis.
-This is because we consider Realkredit Danmark to be a core entity of Danske Bank.
+Although Realkredit Danmark is the issuer of covered bonds we use the rating on Danske Bank A/S as the starting point of our analysis.
+This is because as a starting point of the analysis, we may use the ICR on the parent or guarantor when the issuer is not rated, but it belongs to a group with a rated parent or payments under the covered bonds are guaranteed by another rated entity.

 Danske Bank is domiciled in Denmark, which has implemented the EU's Bank Recovery and Resolution Directive (BRRD).
 We consider that mortgage covered bonds have a very strong systemic importance in Denmark.
 These factors increase the likelihood that Danske would continue servicing its covered bonds without accessing the cover pool or receiving jurisdictional support, even following a bail-in of its senior unsecured obligations.
 Therefore, under our covered bonds criteria, we assess the RRL as the higher of (i) two notches above the long-term ICR; and (ii) the resolution counterparty rating (RCR).
-Given that the assigned RCR for Danske Bank is 'A+', the RRL is 'aa-', which reflects the two notches of uplift from the ICR.
+As our long-term ICR on Danske Bank is 'A+', and the RCR is 'AA-', the RRL is 'aa', which reflects two notches of uplift above the ICR.

 We consider the likelihood for the provision of jurisdictional support.
-Based on very strong jurisdictional support assessment for mortgage programs in Denmark, we assign three notches of uplift from the RRL.
-We assess the jurisdiction-supported rating level (JRL) as 'aaa'.
+Based on very strong jurisdictional support assessment for mortgage covered bond programs in Denmark, we assign three notches of uplift from the RRL.
+We assess the JRL as 'aaa'.

 We determine the total collateral-based uplift by analyzing the cover pool's asset credit quality, payment structure, and cash flow mechanics.
-As of March 31, 2021, the cover pool amounts to Danish krone (DKK) 321.57 billion, made up of residential and commercial mortgages, public housing loans, and substitute assets (commonly called a "reserve fund" in traditional Danish covered bonds).
+As of March 31, 2023, the cover pool amounts to Danish krone (DKK) 293.7 billion, made up of residential and commercial mortgages, public housing loans, and substitute assets (commonly called a "reserve fund" in traditional Danish covered bonds).